 With careful planning, undergraduate students can earn a minor in business or prepare for future study in VCU’s M.B.A. program or other graduate-level programs.

-Every day, students and faculty engage in exciting research and discovery in the school’s three centers:
+Every day, students and faculty engage in exciting research and discovery in the college’s three centers:

 - Institute for Engineering and Medicine